mcikalmerdeka/mcikalmerdeka/README.md

 # Self Introduction and Profile Guidance

-Hi I'm Cikal, I have an analytical background and hold a Bachelor of Science (S.si) degree in Physics from Institut Teknologi Bandung, Indonesia focusing on Hybrid Solar Cell research.
+Hi I'm Cikal, I have an analytical background and hold a Bachelor of Science (B.Sc) degree in Physics from Institut Teknologi Bandung, Indonesia focusing on Hybrid Solar Cell research.

 My graduation in 2023, a pivotal year marked by significant advancements in artificial intelligence with the introduction of GPT-4 and other generative AI models, has fueled my curiosity and excitement to delve into the field of data.
 Currently, I am actively deepening my knowledge in data science through various sources, including bootcamps and online courses.
 I am keenly seeking opportunities for internships or full-time positions in the data field to gain early experiences and collaborate with accomplished professionals who are willing to mentor and guide me in furthering my expertise in data science.